pcafrica/advanced_programming_2025-2026/lectures/05/05-c++_functions_templates.md

 - The presence of the `const` qualifier (for methods).
 - The type of the enclosing class (for methods).

-Two functions with different identifiers are eventually treated as **different functions**, which is the key for **function overloading**.
+Two functions with different identifiers are always treated as **different functions**, which is the key for **function overloading**.

 **:warning: The return type is NOT part of the function identifier!**